 The effect of a time delay from cannabis use to testing pupil light response

-Finally, we extracted expected pupil light response trajectories at 60, 65, and 70 minutes after cannabis use to explore how pupil response changes farther out from the time of smoking.
-The number of minutes from cannabis smoking to administration of the pupillary light response test varied across study participants, and we leverage this information to model how the pupil response trajectory is expected to change as time since cannabis smoking increases.
+Finally, we extracted expected pupil light response trajectories at 60, 65, and 70 minutes after cannabis use in an exploratory analysis of how pupil response changes farther out from the time of smoking.
+The number of minutes from cannabis smoking to administration of the pupillary light response test varied across study participants due to normal variability in the timing of study procedures, and we leverage this information to model how the pupil response trajectory is expected to change as time since cannabis smoking increases.
 Figure 4A shows the distribution of this time delay across subjects, which ranged from 53 to 84 minutes with a mean of 62.22 minutes (sd = 5.57 minutes).
 Figure 4B depicts the average trajectory for no cannabis use, and at 60, 65, and 70 minutes after cannabis use.
 It appears that after cannabis use, the point of minimal constriction, and the extent of rebound dilation, approaches that of the no use group as time since cannabis consumption increases.

 FIGURE_4